aCodeRancher/demo/README.md

 #heading 2
 add a line here
 add a line in update branch
-This is not a problem
+This is bound to trouble!
+working in staging area
+make a git commit at 062c7d7